Configure Grant Types

 With a grant, an app can get limited access to a user’s resources.
 When you add an app to your tenant, Express automatically sets up grants recommended for your app type.
 You can change the default or optional settings.

-To use the Express console: Go to Applications > App Name > General.
+To use the Express console: Navigate to Applications > App Name > General.

 |Grants||Native App or SPA||Web App||Service App|